Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

    | student | student |

-10. The VM has the following three courses by default and they are all part of the current semester:
+10. The VM has the following four courses by default and they are all part of the current semester:

     *Note: The current semester is calculated by either using an `s` if in the month is < 7 else use `f` and then take the last two digits of the current year.
 So April 2017 would be `s17` while September 2017 would be `f17`.*

+    * tutorial
     * sample
     * development
-    * tutorial

-11. Currently, there are four user accounts that can be used that have different permission levels within the system.
-Their password is the same as their username:

-    * developer
-    * instructor
-    * ta
-    * grader
-    * student
+    * blank